act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 ## Accessibility Support

 Techniques and solutions that identify blocks of content are sufficient ways of passing [Success Criterion 2.4.1 Bypass blocks][sc241].
 They are, however, only beneficial for users who have ways of navigating with this information.
 For example, adding headings to a document will only help users who can "jump" from heading to heading (such a possibility can be provided by browsers, browsers plugins, screen readers, or other assistive technologies).
-Techniques and solutions based on links will benefit all users (for example, keyboard users with no other assistive technology) and are therefore recommended.
+Techniques and solutions based on links will benefit all users (for example, sighted keyboard users with no other assistive technology) and are therefore recommended.

 ## Background